microsoft/playwright/docs/src/webview2.md

 ## Writing and running tests

 By default, the WebView2 control will use the same user data directory for all instances.
 This means that if you run multiple tests in parallel, they will interfere with each other.
-To avoid this, you can set the `WEBVIEW2_USER_DATA_FOLDER` environment variable (or [WebView2.EnsureCoreWebView2Async Method](https://docs.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.wpf.webview2.ensurecorewebview2async?view=webview2-dotnet-1.0.1343.22) method) to a different folder for each test.
+To avoid this, you can set the `WEBVIEW2_USER_DATA_FOLDER` environment variable (or use [WebView2.EnsureCoreWebView2Async Method](https://docs.microsoft.com/en-us/dotnet/api/microsoft.web.webview2.wpf.webview2.ensurecorewebview2async?view=webview2-dotnet-1.0.1343.22)) to a different folder for each test.
 This will make sure that each test runs in its own user data directory.

 Using the following, Playwright will run your WebView2 application as a sub-process, assigns a unique user data directory to it and provide the [Page] instance to your test: